jbosstm/narayana/CONTRIBUTING.md

 ## Release

-The Narayana project applies the [Semantic Versioning Specification](https://semver.org/) (SemVer) 2.0.0 to mark its releases
+The Narayana project applies the [Semantic Versioning Specification](https://semver.org/) (SemVer) 2.0.0 to mark its releases.